-Use the clues to work out how much liquid there is in each bucket.
+Use the information to work out how many gifts there are in each pile.

 What is the sum of all the three digit whole numbers?

 Place the digits 1 to 9 into the circles so that each side of the triangle adds to the same total.